odan/odan.github.io/_posts/2017-10-11-a-new-concept-for-a-json-rpc-service.md

 ### The JSON service descriptor

 Each top level property defines an available rpc methods.
-In addition a service descriptor should contain the "id", "description" properties, and may contain the "version" property.
+In addition, a service descriptor should contain the "id", "description" properties, and may contain the "version" property.

 ```json
 {